How to Build Trust Online as a Small Business

 Let me tell you the story of Mike the Small Business Owner, and how he can overcome this very same struggle.

-Mike started a small business selling office supplies and worked hard over years to gain and maintain a good reputation among his customers.
-Then, came the internet and has become widespread bringing a necessity to adopt new ways of doing business.
+Mike started a small business selling office supplies and worked hard over the years to gain and maintain a good reputation among his customers.
+Then, came the internet and it has become widespread, bringing a necessity to adopt new ways of doing business.

 He was happy for the opportunity to expand his outreach and grow his business by selling products online.
 However, there must have been something wrong because his well-established business couldn’t get the attention it deserves.

 He could have simply ignored the online channels and moved on with his profitable physical store; however, COVID happened!
 Now, he knows that ignoring online channels is not an option anymore.